 18. Hiring a taxi from the airport

-Yes it’s super convenient but it can also be super expensive!
+Yes, it’s super convenient but it can also be super expensive!
 Getting a taxi from the airport into central London can cost anything from £50+ for a single journey.
-Not to mention the hefty traffic that could see you sat in a jam for hour.
+Not to mention the hefty traffic that could see you sitting in a jam for hours.
 Public transport is actually really good in London, so instead check out my comprehensive transport guide for all of the different options of how to get to and from the airport from as little as £7!

 17. Thinking you have to have a hotel in the centre of town

-When you go on holiday It’s easy to get caught in the trap of thinking you have to stay right in centre of town.
-If you have a huge budget that’s fine, but as I mentioned above, public transport is really convenient so you don’t need to and staying in the surrounding areas means it’ll probably be cheaper and you will also experience a bit more individual personality of London.
-I’d recommend Air B&B.
+When you go on holiday It’s easy to get caught in the trap of thinking you have to stay right in the centre of town (Zone 1).
+If you have a huge budget that’s fine, but as I mentioned above, public transport is really convenient so you don’t need to and staying in the surrounding areas (Zones 2 & 3) means it’ll probably be cheaper and you will also experience a bit more individual personality of London.
+If you’re unsure what zones mean check out my area guide here.

 15. Not planning your day